madhankumar028/github-search/README.md

 Show your interest by clicking :star:

 ## Note
 It is in development phase.
-You the expect the release soon.
+You the expect the beta release soon.